Aesthetics and neural network image representations: Discussion

 In this respect, it is interesting to speculate to what extent natural randomness and stochasticity in the nervous system~\cite{RANDOMNESS1, RANDOMNESS2} could be relevant in the context of the present observations.
 One could expect that randomness would lead to more robust (\emph{essence-like?}) concepts.
 Indeed, in the artificial neural network context it has been shown that adding random noise to neural networks during training and evaluation increases their resilience to adversarial examples~\cite{ADVRND1, ADVRND2}.
 This type of randomness, however, would be associated with intra-subject (or here intra-network) variability and is not directly represented in the constructions of the present paper.

+The second main result of this paper is that randomly scrambling a specific part of the deep semantic structure of the neural network parameters $\th_*$ can lead to \emph{visual symbolic representations}, where a dominant visual feature of a particular object is realized in terms of atypical and nonstandard visual ingredients.

+This result is quite intriguing, as symbolic representations are an important component appearing throughout human culture, ranging from a key element of artistic expression (see e.g.~\cite{SYMBOLS1,SYMBOLS2}) to the way that psychoanalysis interprets dreams~\cite{FREUD,JUNG}, with some important psychological concepts manifesting themselves encoded in various proxy objects, persons or scenes.
+In this context, we should nevertheless emphasize that the type of symbolic representation appearing in the present work is very much simplified, restricted just to some visual characteristics and completely blind to any aspect of cultural meaning, as the original generative neural network's world was just the purely visual environment.
+Even with these caveats, however, we find it very surprising that an analog of a symbolic representation can arise naturally in an artificial neural network context.

+As a side remark, let us note that all the constructions in the present paper involve various kinds of randomized ``rewirings'' of the connection strengths of the artificial neural network.
+If one would look for brain states where randomness is enhanced, then a natural example would be the psychedelic state, where increased neural signal diversity was measured~\cite{psychedelic1} in accordance with the ``entropic brain'' picture~\cite{psychedelic2a,psychedelic2b}.
+Perhaps some analogies could be pursued in this direction.

+Finally, we would also like to make a methodological comment.
+The method of analysis of the neural network encoding used in the above case is in fact akin to the classical practice in neuroscience/neurology of analyzing the cognitive characteristics of patients with various brain lesions as a window on the functioning of the corresponding subsystems of the brain.
+In the present paper, we basically artificially induced a lesion in the generator network by substituting the values of a subset of neural network weights with completely random numbers.
+Subsequently, we examined the resulting neural network output.
+We expect that this technique may be quite useful for analyzing the structure of deep neural network knowledge representations for very complex models.
+Although here our focus was slightly different, as we emphasized more the qualitatively novel ``positive'' aspects (the visual symbolic representations) rather than the breakdown of photo-realism.

 We believe that the obtained results and the consequent questions could foster new research on the borderline of cognitive neuroscience, (neuro)aesthetics and artificial neural networks.

-The second main result of the present paper is that upsetting a specific part of the deep semantic structure of $\th_*$ leads to \emph{visual symbolic representations}, where a dominant feature of a particular object is realized in terms of completely different ingredients.
-This provides a surprising analogy to psychoanalysis, where a psychological concept is expressed in terms of proxy objects, persons or scenes in a dream~\cite{FREUD, JUNG}.

-Let us note that the mode of analysis of the neural network encoding used in this case\footnote{I.e. substituting the values of a subset of weights by completely random numbers and examining the resulting neural network output.} is in fact akin to the common practice in neuroscience of analyzing the cognitive features of patients with various brain lesions.
-This technique may thus be also quite useful for analyzing the structure of deep neural network knowledge representations.

-We believe that both of the two main results of the present paper should be of significant interest for humanities, where they can be considered as \emph{proofs of concept} showing the possible roots of some key human phenomena.
+Moreover, we hope that both of the two main results of the present paper would be of potential interest for humanities, wherein they can be considered as \emph{proofs of concept} showing the possible roots of some key human phenomena.